risk-first/website/menagerie/Staging-And-Classifying.md

 _Naming_ something seems innocuous, a small thing.
 Consider all the classes, variables, products and systems in software development that have names.
 Do all of these names "factor" correctly to things in the real world?
 Or do they introduce arbitrary classification?
 (For example, you might classify water as "hot" or "cold" while really there is just temperature.)

-Abstraction _is_ a small thing, but it's effects compound massively.
+Abstraction _is_ a small thing, but its effects compound massively.

 ## Your Feature Risk is Someone Else's Dependency Risk